 All diploma examinations, except English Language Arts 30-1, English Language Arts 30-2, and Science 30, are translated into French.
-If a student is in a Francophone or alternate French Language Arts program, he/ she may choose to write an examination in English or in French, regardless of his/her language of instruction.
-If he/she studied a course in French, the teacher may assume that he/she will write the examination in French; therefore, the student needs to notify the principal at least 90 days before the examination date should he/she decide to write an examination in English.
+If you are in a Francophone or alternate French Language Arts program, you may choose to write an examination in

+English or in French, regardless of your language of instruction.
+If you have studied a course in French, your teacher may assume that you will write the examination in French; therefore, you need to notify your principal at least 90 days before the examination date should you decide to write an examination in English.